 Skip to main content

 Even though cerebral palsy (CP) is one of the most common childhood congenital disorders in the world, it’s often misunderstood.
 There are unfortunately myriad myths and false information about the condition.
-In turn, these myths can place undue stress on families as they begin to navigate a CP diagnosis.
+These myths can place undue stress on families as they begin to navigate a CP diagnosis.

 The highly trained cerebral palsy specialists at Gillette Children’s dispel common CP myths and further discuss what a CP diagnosis means for a child.